Car Hire Germany

-- Take your car rental along the medieval scenic Romantic Road in Bavaria and Baden- Württemberg.
+- Drive along the medieval scenic Romantic Road in Bavaria and Baden- Württemberg.
 Stop off at the Neuschwanstein 19th century castle in the Bavarian Alps.

 - Visit the northern city of Bremen, home to the Musicians of Bremen of the Brothers Grimm folktale of the same name.
 See the bronze statue of the musicians – a donkey, a dog, a cat and a rooster – and explore Bremen’s medieval Altstadt (old city).